NannyML/nannyml/docs/guides/performance_estimation.rst

 understand what they are read about :ref:`data partitions<data-drift-partitions>`.
 Let's leave ``df_ana_gt`` for now, it will be described and used later.

-Lets extract the metadata and fill the missing values required:
+Let's extract the metadata and fill the missing values required:

 .. code-block:: python